lessw2020/Ranger-Mish-ImageWoof-5/README.md

 # Ranger-Mish-ImageWoof-5
-Repo for letting users reproduce the new RangerMish combo (and now with Self Attention layer) on FastAI ImageWoof dataset 5 epochs.
+Repo for letting users reproduce the record-setting new RangerMish+Self Attention combo on FastAI Leaderboards - ImageWoof dataset 5 epochs and 20 epochs, 128px.

 Contributors to this effort - FastAI board names:
 @LessW2020 / @muellerzr / @Seb / @grankin / @Redknight / @oguiza

+We have established new 5 epoch and 20 epoch records using this setup.
+Here's the new 20 epoch results...almost identical parameters as the record 5 epoch setup, just a tiny drop in learning rate:

 Two variations - with and without self attention.
 Both setups set new records for 5 epoch training on ImageWoof (same day).